 We’re volunteer-led – we pay for just 25 hours per week administrative assistance, and everything else is done by volunteers

-We’re practical – Our ASSIST scheme provides modest financial support (typically weekly payments for a basic room and subsistence) for a limited period to some 50 destitute asylum seekers a year.
-It accounts for around 75% of our annual expenditure.
+We’re practical – Our ASSIST scheme provides modest financial support (typically weekly payments for a basic room and subsistence) for a limited period to some 50 destitute asylum seekers in Southampton a year.
+We manage a six-bedded hostel for homeless asylum seekers while they gather evidence towards their claim.
+The ASSIST schemea year accounts for around 75% of our annual expenditure.
 Our Legal Justice Project gives us access to specialist advice from a top immigration solicitor who also gives us regular training on changes in Immigration legislation

 We spread the word – we provide speakers for local churches and other groups, and at a national level support campaigns on behalf of asylum seekers.